The Inequality Ph.D. Scholars program

 Exemplary research programs are strongly multidisciplinary, pushing the frontiers of research by continually confronting new perspectives and engaging with the best scholarship being developed in other fields.

 We are honored that these contributors have chosen to invest in Ph.D. students.
 At a time of growing public concern about economic inequality, disparities in life chances, and the implications of high levels of wealth concentration, social science research can bring deep and rigorous scholarship to bear in analyzing these issues.
 We view the range of research questions represented in the program as the future of much exciting and important work in the social sciences.
 It is the choices made now, the problems young scholars choose to pursue, that will shape the research agenda and our progress on these issues in the coming years.

-The immediate impact of these gifts is that they will enable Harvard to carry forward a unique initiative established and built over more than 15 years with the support of the National Science Foundation, a multidisciplinary learning experience designed to equip Harvard Ph.D. students across the social sciences to advance the very best problem-driven research on issues of poverty, inequality, and socioeconomic mobility.
+The immediate impact of these gifts is that they enable Harvard to carry forward a unique initiative established almost 20 years ago with support from the National Science Foundation, a multidisciplinary learning experience designed to equip Harvard Ph.D. students across the social sciences to advance the very best problem-driven research on issues of poverty, inequality, and socioeconomic mobility.

 A distinctive new component for the coming five years will be a coordinated endeavor to develop new research on top-end income inequality and wealth concentration, the main drivers of U.S. economic inequality in recent decades.
 Significant new resources will enable Harvard Ph.D. students to press forward new lines of empirical research to better understand the nature of these trends at the top of the distribution and their economic, political, social, and policy consequences.
 Research has only begun to investigate these issues.